-AS now falls under the broader diagnosis of ASD.
+Historically, doctors diagnosed AS and autism separately.
+However, since 2013, both now combine under the umbrella diagnosis of ASD.

 The American Psychiatric Association publishes a manual that practitioners use to diagnose mental health conditions.
-The most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) incorporates AS into the diagnosis of ASD.
+Its most recent edition, the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5), incorporates AS into the diagnosis of ASD.
 Before this change, a mental health professional looked for specific criteria when diagnosing AS.

-This article describes ASD and AS in detail.
+This article describes AS and autism in detail.
 It also explores ways that doctors diagnose ASD and some aspects of life with the diagnosis.

 The severity and characteristics of conditions that fall under the ASD umbrella can vary.
 There is a broad spectrum — one person’s experience of ASD may be very different from another’s.